How to guide: Servicing your car

 Check the brake fluid level and gravity - this should be renewed every 2-3 years in most cars.
 (Do not leave the top off the brake fluid reservoir as it sucks in water vapour and this is really bad for braking.)
 Read more on brakes here....

 Exhaust - Check for leaks/severe corrosion and make sure all hanger rubbers are there and not split.
 With a torch at night you can see very clearly any cracks or gaps in the exhaust.
 This is particularly handy for tracking down tiny exhaust leaks.
 Read more about exhausts here...

 Seatbelts - Make sure all seat belts fasten and give them a good tug to ensure they lock.
 If belts have become frayed, fail to lock or do not recoil when released replace them.

-Tyres (US Tire) - Check all tyres for cuts and damage to the sidewall.
-Check that the tread depth is legal and also take time to check the tyre pressures - this is something you should do weekly.
+Tires - Check all tyres for cuts and damage to the sidewall.
+Check that the tread depth is legal and also take time to check the tire pressures - this is something you should do weekly.
 If the pressure is low suspect a slow puncture and check thoroughly with water mixed with washing up liquid - bubbles will form where the puncture is.
 Read more on tyres here...

 Please join our friendly forum where you can ask questions and get more hints and tips on keeping your car in top condition.

 If you liked this page please share it with your friends, drop a link to it in your favourite forum or use the bookmarking options to save it to your social media profile.